kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ---

- Running `%pdb` before executing the program will enable the option to automatically start a debugger when an exception occurs.
-This behavior can be enabled with `%pdb 1` or `%pdb on`, and disabled with `%pdb 0` or `%pdb off`.
+You can set up the deubgger to run automatically when an exception occurs by running `%pdb 1` or `%pdb on` before executing a program.
+This automatic behaviour can be disabled with `%pdb 0` or `%pdb off`.

 <details>
 <summary>Click to see an example.</summary>